mlncn/scf/modules/modified/user_import/README.txt

 ********************************************************************
 ACKNOWLEDGEMENT

-- Initial starting point for this module was a script by David McIntosh (neofactor.com).
+- Initial reference point for this module was a script by David McIntosh (neofactor.com).
 - Documentation help Steve (spatz4000)
+- patch by mfredrickson
+- patch by idealso
+- code from Nedjo Rogers